quasarframework/quasar/docs/src/pages/vue-directives/morph.md

 desc: Vue directive that morphs DOM elements between two states.
 badge: "v1.13+"
 related:
-  - /quasar-utils/dom-utils
+  - /quasar-utils/morph-utils
 ---

 "Morph" is a Quasar directive that provides the ability to morph DOM elements between two states.

-Under the covers, it uses the [DOM morph function](/quasar-utils/dom-utils#Morphing-DOM-elements).
+Under the covers, it uses the Quasar [Morph function util](/quasar-utils/morph-utils).

 ## Installation